 "In exchange for a chance to help make peace a reality one day."

 Ensui sighed.
 "You truly believe it, don't you?"

 Hashirama smiled, and Mito stared.
 He looked lighter, different somehow.
 Unforced.
 "I believe in the power of individuals to rise above the limitations of the group."
 He gestured around him with his arms.
-"If there's such a thing as peace, I'll find it.
-I promise you that."
+"If there's such a thing as peace, I'll find it."

-"I don't need an answer right now," Hashirama said, breaking eye contact.
+"I don't need an answer right now," Hashirama said hastily.